-While engaging in ordinary family life with wife (and children), the seminarian (like the ordained man) does not generally dress in clerical clothing.
+While engaging in ordinary family life with wife (and children), the seminarian (as common with ordained men) does not generally dress in clerical clothing.
 When dressed in clerical clothing, public displays of affection are to be avoided, with the possible exception of hand-holding.
-Prudence dictates that, while wearing clerical clothing, a father only hold his children when in an Eastern Church environment.
-He must be careful about disciplining his children in public when dressed in clerical clothing.
+Prudence dictates that when a father is holding his children in a non-Eastern Church environment that he not be wearing clerical clothing.
+He must be careful about disciplining his children in public when dressed

-Life skills education courses are to be arranged and given for younger couples by mature married couples.
-On-line programs, such as those offered by the Chrysostom Institute, are encouraged.
+Life skills education courses should be arranged and given for younger couples by mature married couples.
+On-line programs such as those offered by the Chrysostom Institute are encouraged.

-Conferences conducted by wives of clergy are to be scheduled for wives of seminarians and, occasionally, for couples.
+Conferences conducted by wives of clergy are to be scheduled for couples.
 Other theology students who are wives are to be welcomed into these conferences as appropriate.
 These groups will have access to Seminary facilities for these meetings.

 Mutual support of wives and future wives through meetings facilitated both in person and through social media (e.g. “wise women”) are encouraged and organized by the Seminary.
 Counseling to assist younger married couples in the development of communication to help navigate the pressures of formation and discernment is available when found advisable.